 On The Sunny Side of Something

 I recently discovered Elease Colcord and her blog The Sunny Side of Something online and I can’t stop reading her!
-Her writing makes you feel like her best friend and I have to remind myself, I don’t actually know her.
+Her writing makes you feel like you’re her best friend and I have to remind myself, I don’t actually know her.
 Haha!
 She’s beautiful, entertaining, funny, but most of all – authentic.
 On her blog she shares recipes, parenting stories (both funny and tearjerking), personal growth, but my favorite section is MILP.
 Moms I’d Like to Punch.
 Oh em gee.
 It’s hilarious and totally relatable!
 Check her out.
 She’ll have you in stitches.
 Follow her on Instagram for more online fun.

 Confessions of a Homeschooler

 I’ve been following Erica for about 3 years on her site Confessions of a Homeschooler.
-On her site, she provides curriculum to preschoolers as well as homeschooling schedules for every grade, menu planning, lesson plans and tons of printables.
+On her site, she provides curriculum for preschoolers to grade school as well as homeschooling schedules for every grade, menu planning, lesson plans and tons of printables.
 Even if you aren’t homeschooling, I strongly recommend reading her site.
 She has a huge amount of learning resources for every age, including how to reduce test taking anxiety, how to take notes, and how to study for tests.
 You won’t regret it.

 The Chic Site